temene/tem/README.md

 1. Beginner friendly - the theme could also be used as a simple illustration of a readymade textpattern site for non-programmers who are interested in tailor making their own simple sites.
 This could be of use in IndieWeb selfdogfooding.
 2. Anti-bloat.
 Style inspiration taken from bettermotherfuckingwebsite.com.
 3. Eco-friendly: the theme scores in the 98th percentile on the Website Carbon Calculator.
 4. No external images used, but code indicates where theme users should place their own images (cf. "icon").
+It also suggests promotion of free software with icon of user's choice.
 5. Sustainable.
 It is Textpattern, which is an enduring CMS and one with a community.

 #### Important note